 We work to keep the entire body together

 We seek to enfold young people into the life of the entire church and encourage them to participate in worship with the whole body of Christ.
-For that reason, we don’t offer any kind of separate “children’s church” for families with small children.
+For that reason, we don’t offer a separate “children’s church.”
 We’d rather they learn about God next to the people who play the most important role in their formation as people—their parents.

-We do include a children’s message in the main service, a children’s activity bag, and a nursery where you can take your children if they need a moment.
+We do include a children’s message in the main service and offer a nursery where you can take your children if they need a moment.

-Several of our members have small children—we love hearing the sound of those little ones echoing inside the walls of our church.
+Several of our families have small children—we love hearing the sound of little ones.

 We gather an offering, but we don’t require that you donate any money